 If you are unable to turn and pedal at the same time without feet hitting the front tires, the front support and brakes are positioned backwards.

 Oversized tires offer stability and traction.
-4 1/4" knobby tires can conquer any terrain: beach, woods, even snow.
+4.25-inch knobby tires can conquer any terrain: beach, woods, even snow.
 Cruiser design frame with plenty of clearance.
-Alloy 4" wide wheel set with disc brakes.
+Alloy 4-inch wide wheel set with disc brakes.
 Drilled rims.
 Low-rise handlebars.
 Three-piece cranks.
 Easy to assemble.

 Brakes do not stop the bike immediately.